 Act 48 is typically reported monthly.
 Please complete the form and send it to the Office of the Registrar for submission.
 Your Professional Personnel ID Number is required for identification purposes and your credits cannot be reported without it.
-You may access the form by going to the Registrar’s page on the Bloomsburg University website, on the right hand side under click on Student Resources Page, under Academic and Student Information you will see Act 48 Certification form.
+You may access the form by going to the Registrar’s page on the Bloomsburg University website, at the top of the page click on Student Resources, then under Academic and Student Information you will see Act 48 Certification form.

 "Attendance Fee" is an opportunity for persons to sit in classes on a space available basis.
 There is a charge of $25.00 per course.
 Contact the Bursar Office (Waller Administration Building, 570-389-4013) for information.
 There is no record made in the Office of the Registrar for this "Attendance Fee" and no transcript is available.

 A maximum of six course repeats is permitted.
 The initial grade and all subsequent grades for a repeated course remain on the transcript and are part of the student's permanent record.
 The most recent grade (regardless of whether it is higher or lower) will be the grade used for QPA calculation.
 An individual course may be repeated multiple times.
 However, each repeat of the same course counts as one of the six permitted repeats and an individual course may not be repeated more than 3 times.
 A course taken at Bloomsburg University and repeated at another institution of higher education is included in the permitted maximum number of repeats.
 In this case, the most recent grade will be recorded as transfer credit according to PRP3343 Evaluation of Undergraduate Transfer Credits.

 If the course number has changed or you are repeating the course at another college or university, you must notify the Office of the Registrar.